matsonj/nba-monte-carlo/evidence/pages/nfl/predictions.md

 ## Future Predictions

-_Home field advantage has not been included in these predictions.
-Historically, NFL teams win 57.5% of their games at home._
+_Historically, NFL teams win 57.5% of their games at home, which explains why teams with lower elo ratings can be predicted to win._

 <DataTable
     data={future_games}